 Features available across the Office 2016 suite of desktop applications make these applications accessible to users with vision, dexterity, or other disabilities.
 This topic summarizes those features and offers links to additional resources.
-If you’re using Office Online, explore Accessibility features in Office Online.
+If you’re using Office Online, explore Accessibility in Office Online.

 In this topic

 Explore the Office 2016 user interface

 The Office 2016 applications share a similar user interface.
 The name of your document is centered at the top of the screen.
 App controls, such as Minimize and Close, are in the top right corner.

 By default, the Quick Access Toolbar resides at the top left side of the screen.
 This toolbar can be customized and contains commonly used commands, such as Save, Undo, and Redo.